kazaxc/OpenGameTTS/README.md

     ```ESC```

 ## Coming Soon
-A major refactor of the project is currently underway to move away from Win Forms as this was only to get an initial working build over to [Avalonia UI](https://avaloniaui.net/).
+A major refactor of the project is currently underway to move away from Win Forms as this was only to get an initial working build over to [Avalonia](https://avaloniaui.net/).
 In the process of this change more features will be added such as persitant settings changes, hotkey rebinding and much more.